Share this to:

 8 Care Tips to Boost Holiday Joy

-Relatives with a dementia such as Alzheimer’s may be frail or have special emotional, mental and physical health needs.
-Find out how to give that extra attention to help them enjoy the holiday season.
+ALZHEIMER'S & HOLIDAY PLANS: Relatives with dementia may be frail or have special emotional, mental and physical health needs.
+Check out these ways to help them enjoy the holiday season.

 1. If an older family member tires easily or is vulnerable to over-stimulation, limit the activities or length of time that person is included in the festivities.